Square joy: trapped rainwater

 6

-The full implementation of our idea now fits into 12 ASCII characters.
-One of the interesting properties of array languages is that often it is not worth it to name functions.
-Their full body is shorter and more expressive than any name you can come up with.
+The full implementation of our idea now fits into 12 ascii characters.
+One surprising property of array languages is that it’s often not worth naming functions.
+Their entire body is shorter and more expressive than any name we could come up with.

 Drawing solutions

-Knowing the answer is great, but being able to see it at a glance would be even better.
-In this section, we will write some code to represent our solutions visually.
+Knowing the answer is excellent, but being able to see it at a glance would be even better.
+In this section, we’ll write code to represent solutions visually.

 What would we like to see in that picture?
-We want to tell the space from the buildings, and from the water pools.
+We want to tell the space from the buildings and water pools.

 Let us start by drawing the original problem first.
-We know how to compute maxima, that is just >./ H. Now we need to build a matrix max(H) rows by length(H) columns.
+We know how to compute maxima: >./ H. Now we need to build a matrix max(H) rows by length(H) columns.
 The idiomatic way of doing this is using our old friend / (table) in a new disguise.
 When used as noun1 verb/ noun1, slash builds a length(noun1) by length(noun2) table, where each cell i, j is filled with the value computed as noun1[i] verb noun2[j].

-Let us make a multiplication table to get some feel of how it works.
-We will also need i. (integers), the function that takes an integer and makes an arithmetic progression of that length starting at zero.
+Let’s make a multiplication table to understand how it works.
+We’ll also need i. (integers), the function that takes an integer and makes an arithmetic progression of the specified length starting at zero.

 i.
 10